volkanick53/react-jobs-listing/README.md

 # React Jobs Project

-Simple job listing app to understand fundamentals of react.
-For CSS i used tailwind.
+This project is a straightforward job listing application built to help understand the fundamentals of React.
+Utilizing Tailwind CSS for styling, the app features dynamic job listings and responsive design.
 <img src="public/screen.png" />

 ## Usage